18F/identity-design-assets/README.md

-# Identity design assets
+# Login.gov UX Asset Repository

-A place for the login.gov design team to version and store design assets (illustrations, sketch files, etc.)
+A place for the login.gov User Experience (UX) Team to publicly version and store design assets.